Mu-Sigma/muHVT/README.md

 * `scoreHVT` function now resides within the `Scoring` section.

 3. **Enhancements:** The pre-existed functions, `hvtHmap` and `exploded_hmap`, have been combined and incorporated into the `plotHVT` function.
 Additionally, `plotHVT` now includes the ability to perform 1D plotting.

+4. **Temporal Analysis** This update makes the package to extend its foundational operations to time series data (sequential observations recorded over time).
+Also, new functionalities are introduced to analyze underlying patterns and trends within the data, providing insights into its evolution over time and also offers the capability to analyse movement of the data by calculating its transitioning probability.
+This includes generating visualizations such as plots and GIFs to vividly illustrate the flow of data transitions along cells, facilitating deeper insights into the dynamic behavior of the system.

 </div>